IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-performance.md

 ### Data Filtering

-$PlatformShort$ `CategoryChart` and the `FinancialChart` controls have built-in data adapter that analyzes your data and generates chart series for you.
+$Platform$ `CategoryChart` and the `FinancialChart` controls have built-in data adapter that analyzes your data and generates chart series for you.
 However, it works faster if you use `IncludedProperties` and `ExcludedProperties` to filter only those data columns that you actually want to render.
 For example,

 ```razor